 Kratom withdrawal is real, clinically significant, and for many patients harder than they expect.
 The good news is that because kratom’s active compounds work on the same mu-opioid receptors that other opioids do, the medical treatment that works for opioid withdrawal also works for kratom withdrawal — including buprenorphine-based MAT.
 Here’s what you’re typically looking at if you’re coming off kratom.

-Why Kratom Withdrawal Is Opioid-Type
+Why Kratom & 7-OH Withdrawal Is Opioid-Type

 Kratom (Mitragyna speciosa) contains two alkaloids that matter here: mitragynine, which is the primary compound in plain leaf-powder kratom, and 7-hydroxymitragynine (7-OH), which is a more potent metabolite and is also the basis of the concentrated 7-OH products sold at many tobacco shops and convenience stores.
 Both activate the mu-opioid receptor — the same receptor targeted by heroin, fentanyl, and prescription opioids.